Authorities seize thousands of weapons and explosives in international weapons trafficking bust

 MORE THAN 1,000 GUNS SEIZED FROM LA HOME NEAR PLAYBOY MANSION; SUSPECT IN CUSTODY, POLICE SAY

-In total, authorities seized the equivalent of 52 AR-15 assault rifles, 30,000 rounds of caliber ammunition for various weapons, 189 long arms, 156 handguns, five vehicles, a hand grenade, a motor round and $110,000 in cash.
+The seizure included the equivalent of 52 AR-15 assault rifles, 30,000 rounds of caliber ammunition for various weapons, 189 long arms, 156 handguns, five vehicles, a hand grenade, a motor round and $110,000 in cash.
 Twenty-five people were arrested.

 MORE THAN 20 WEAPONS SEIZED FROM HOME OF MAN CHARGED WITH THREATENING JOURNALISTS, AUTHORITIES SAY